EU chief negotiator 'determined' to get Brexit deal but will be firm

 The EU says because of Britain’s proximity to the bloc, London must agree to a so-called level playing field of fair competition guarantees.

-The two sides will hold the next round of formal talks next week in Brussels before a summit on Oct.
-1-2 to assess progress and decide whether the bloc should step up no-deal preparations.

-Britain hopes never to need to use proposed powers to break its Withdrawal Agreement, Northern Ireland Office minister Robin Walker said on Monday.
+Although the EU is holding a summit on Oct.
+1-2, just after the deadline expires, the bloc’s leaders will not consider next steps on relations with Britain until another summit in mid-October.

-Reporting by Guy Faulconbridge, writing by Sarah Young and Elizabeth Piper; editing by Michael Holden and Angus MacSwan
+Reporting by Guy Faulconbridge, Writing by Sarah Young and Elizabeth Piper; Editing by Michael Holden, Angus MacSwan and Alison Williams

 Our Standards: The Thomson Reuters Trust Principles.